 - Square footage you need to cover

 You can also use the illustration below.
-In the illustration it shows that directly in front of the speaker with the volume set to 100%, the sound level is 84db at 101 feet away from the speaker.
-So if you want to hear the speaker clearly, the ambient noise level at 101 feet should be less than 78dB.
+The illustration demonstrates that at 101 feet distance directly in front of the speaker with a volume setting of 100%, the sound registers at 84db.
+The ambient noise level needs to stay below 78dB at 101 feet to hear the speaker clearly.

 If you need some help configuring a system, please give us a call at 888-298-9489.
 You can see the wireless PA system by clicking on this link: Wireless PA System